 Vegetation character and structure continue to provide a diverse component of the ecosystem.
 Species composition provides diversity reflective of the different community types within the corridor.
 For example, riparian vegetation, for the most part, should reflect a multi-layered canopy with a mature overstory and multi-species understory.
+Historic old fields are maintained if consistent with Wild & Scenic values.

-The desired condition of the forested land within the corridor is late seral hardwood and late seral hardwood/shortleaf pine.
+The desired condition of the forested land within the corridor is late seral (large mature) hardwood and late seral hardwood/shortleaf pine.
+The desired condition of the pasture lands within the corridor is a combination of native warm season grasses, forbs, and shrubs.
 The riparian areas adjacent to open land are managed similar to what is described in Forest Publication NA-PR-07-91 "Riparian Forest Buffers".
+This includes a buffer strip of late seral vegetation.
+This buffer is developed to stabilize the stream banks and provide a forested link between the late seral vegetation.